 One of the things about happiness that continually surprises me is the degree to which, for most people, outer order contributes to inner calm, and inner self-command.

 In the context of a happy life, a crowded coat closet or an overflowing in-box is trivial, and yet such things weigh us down more than they should.

-A friend told me, “I finally cleaned out my fridge, and now I know I can switch careers.”
-I understand exactly how that feels.
+A friend once told me, “I finally cleaned out my fridge, and now I know I can switch careers” — and I knew exactly how that felt.

 A good clutter-clearing makes me feel more energetic, more creative, and more in command of myself.
 And I know where my keys are!

 Do you agree — that there’s a weirdly tight connection between getting control of the stuff of life and feeling in control of your life, generally?